Robert P. Madden

 Robert P. Madden (1928 – 1 April 2014) was an American spectroscopist who was president of the Optical Society of America in 1982.

-He studied as an undergraduate at Rochester University and as a postgraduate at Johns Hopkins University.
+He studied as an undergraduate at University of Rochester and as a postgraduate at Johns Hopkins University.
 After gaining his Ph.D. in 1956 (on diffraction gratings) he worked from 1958 to 1961 as a physicist with the U.S. Army Engineering Research and Development Laboratories (AERDL) at Fort Belvoir, Virginia on the optical properties of thin films in the ultraviolet.
-He then joined the National Bureau of Standards as head of the newly-created Far Ultraviolet Physics Section where he used the bureau's electron synchrotron to measure the effect of ultraviolet radiation on helium.
+He then joined the National Bureau of Standards as head of the newly created Far Ultraviolet Physics Section, where he used the bureau's electron synchrotron to measure the effect of ultraviolet radiation on helium.
 Before his retirement in 1998 the synchrotron had been substantially upgraded and used on a wide variety of investigations.